orchid00/git_for_humans/README.md

 - Ignoring things
 - Connect to GitHub
 - Collaborating on file changes
-- We will have a look at Atom Editor - or you can test your own language integration with Git
+- We will have a look at Atom Editor - or you can test your own language app integration with Git

 ## Requirements